jakegolddd/Exercise6/README.md

 ## License
 To view our License file, please view LICENSE.md.
+We chose our license because it is extremely welcoming to open source developers.
+At the same time, it is very protective of our rights as developers and ensures we will not be taken advtange of and our code stolen.
 ## Code of Conduct
 To view our Code of Conduct, please view COC.md.
+We created this code of conduct based off of what we viewed within the Lab Lesson.
+It is crucial that we ensure a welcoming environment while still getting the most efficient code produced.
+We addressed pulls and edits and hateful comments to ensure that it is a good environment to work in.